stackgl/shader-school/exercises/vert-1/README.md

 # Introduction to vertex shaders

+## Exercises

+For this exercise you will write a shader which applies a 2D rotation to a vertex.
+Specifically, create a vertex shader that accepts the following parameters:

+* A `vec2` attribute called `position` representing the position of the vertices in the plane
+* A `float` uniform `theta` encoding the amount to rotate by in radians

+Edit the file called <a href="/open/vert-1" target="_blank">`vertex.glsl` in the directory of this project</a>.

+***

 ## Vertex shaders

 Vertex shaders control how geometry is rendered in WebGL, and are executed on the GPU before fragment shaders.
 A vertex in OpenGL is one of the corners of a primitive.
 Primitives in OpenGL are simplices of dimension < 3, and are called: